vfarcic/blue-green-docker-jenkins/README.md

     - DOMAIN=$DOMAIN
 ```

 The *app* target represents our main service.
 However, since we'll need to distinguish *blue* from *green* deployments, there are two additional targets called *app-blue* and *app-green*.
+The truly important part are target names.
 They both extend the *app* target in order to avoid repetition.
 We're passing the environment variable *SERVICE_NAME* that will help [Registrator](https://github.com/gliderlabs/registrator) better define the service before sending the information to [Consul](https://github.com/gliderlabs/registrator).
-The truly important part are target names.
 Apart from main targets, we have the MongoDB identified as *db* and the *integ* target that we'll use for running tests.

 With Docker Compose out of the way, we can proceed and explore the Groovy script [service-flow.groovy](https://github.com/vfarcic/blue-green-docker-jenkins/blob/master/ansible/roles/jenkins/templates/service-flow.groovy) that will do the actual deployment.
-Please note that, for simplicity, I skipped steps that build containers, run unit and functional tests and push container to the registry.
+Please note that, for simplicity, I skipped steps that build containers, run unit and functional tests and push containers to the registry.
 You're advised to put them inside the workflow we are about to explore.
 In this case, the Groovy script assumes that those steps were already performed in a separate process and that the container we are about to deploy is validated.

 First we should declare few variables.